AntonSazonov/BigBlurTest/README.md

 Note, that part of time is spended to SDL's event handling, blitting etc. So actual speed of some implementations (especially multithreaded) is significantly higher.

 TODO:
  * Recursive Blur SIMD version
+ * Gaussian Blur

 Example on Youtube (need to be updated):
 [![Watch the video](https://github.com/AntonSazonov/Blur_Test/blob/main/screenshot.png)](https://youtu.be/xsU6lKb5LRA)